-It is the responsibility of the Accredited Judge to send an Apprentice's evaluation form as soon after the judging as possible.
+It is the responsibility of the Accredited Judge to complete and send an Apprentice's evaluation form as soon after the judging as possible as to not hold up his or her accreditation.
 At that time, the experience and impressions are fresh in the Accredited Judge's mind.
-It is also a courtesy to the Apprentice to expedite the form and not hold up his or her accreditation.
+It is also a courtesy to the Apprentice for the evaluating Accredited Judge to take the time to review the form with the apprentice.
 Be honest in your evaluation, fully explaining all the Apprentice's judicial strengths and/or weaknesses.
 The Accredited Judge who is kind and gives an unearned favorable report does a disservice to the American Rose Society, the exhibitors and the societies that avail themselves of that Apprentice's judging services in the future.
 It will not harm the Apprentice to serve in that capacity for one or more extra shows.
 The more he or she judges, the better he or she will learn the art of judging.